jooray/imap-readlater/README.md

 -----

 1. Check prerequisities, we need these gems: activesupport activerecord sqlite3 highline (yes, I should learn to use bundler)
 2. Edit at least config/imap.yml.
 It needs to see your incoming mail folder (archive, backup) and especially your sent folder.
+There's also an example for gmail that you can use.
 3. run this:

 	touch db/development.sqlite.db ; rake db:migrate

-4. run imapfetchheaders.rb to learn, this can take a few hours
+4. run "imap-readlater.rb -f -v default" to learn, this can take a few hours
-5. run "imapclassify.rb -d" after imapfetchheaders finished (otherwise it will learn and remember bad choices) and it will dump on stdout what it thinks about the e-mails in your inbox
+5. run "imap-readlater.rb -d -c -v default".
+It will dump on stdout what it thinks about the e-mails in your inbox
 6. if you are confident about the results, you can omit the "-d" (dry run), it will move the messages
-7. you can run imapfetchheaders.rb from cron with "-r" parameter (cca once in an hour) to learn from new sent and inbox messages. -r will process everything marked as "NEW" by the client and everything since yesterday.

-I put this to my crontab (make sure that ruby points to the right ruby, you may have different environment)

-	*/2 * * * * (cd ~/imap-readlater ; ruby imapclassify.rb) >> ~/.imap-readlater.log 2>&1
-	03,33 * * * * (cd ~/imap-readlater ; ruby imapclassify.rb && ruby imapfetchheaders.rb -r) >> ~/.imap-readlater.log 2>&1
+7. You can run "imap-readlater.rb -D -r default &".
+It will classify and learn from new e-mail.

 While I can not guarantee your e-mail safety, I run this on my production mailboxes already.
 As far as I know it does not eat my e-mail.
 YMMV.